dafny-lang/dafny/docs/DafnyRef/integration-cs/IntegrationCS.md

 Its `extern` attribute has two arguments: the fully-qualified class name and the method name.

 Then the above can be built with
-`dafny build -t:cs Demo1.dfy Demo.cs`
+`dafny build --target:cs Demo1.dfy Demo.cs`
 and then run as a dotnet program with
 `dotnet Demo1.dll`